Lewis & Clark College of Arts & Sciences

 Rhetoric and Media Studies

-From its humanistic roots in ancient Greece to current investigations of the impact of digital technology, rhetoric and media studies is a dynamic and unique field of study—both one of the oldest and one of the newest disciplines.
+From its humanistic roots in ancient Greece to current investigations of the impact of digital technology, rhetoric and media studies is both one of the oldest and one of the newest disciplines.
 Our department addresses contemporary concerns about how we use messages (both verbal and visual) to construct meaning and coordinate action in various domains, including the processes of persuasion in politics and civic life, the effects of media on beliefs and behavior, the power of film and image to frame reality, and the development of identities and relationships in everyday life.
 While these processes touch us daily and are part of every human interaction, no other discipline takes messages and their consequences as its unique focus.

 Resources for Nonmajors

 Nonmajors can obtain an overview of theories and research in the field through RHMS 100 Introduction to Rhetoric and Media Studies.
-Courses in interpersonal media, interpersonal rhetoric, argumentation, and public discourse are open to all students and provide opportunities to apply theory to everyday life.
+Courses in interpersonal media, argumentation, public discourse, and professional discourse are open to all students and provide opportunities to apply theory to everyday life.
 Our flexible minor requirements enable students to create a concentration of courses to complement any major.
-Nearly all of our advanced courses are open to nonmajors so long as they have completed the prerequisites.
+Nearly all of our advanced courses are open to nonmajors as long as they have completed the prerequisites.
 (Internship credit requires department approval.)

 Activities

-Public Advocacy.
+Public advocacy.
 Competitive forensics and noncompetitive public forum activities.
 Students may compete in parliamentary debate, extemporaneous speaking, oratory, expository, after-dinner speaking, and oral interpretation in intercollegiate tournaments.
 Participation in forensics includes research and weekly practices.
-Students may qualify for Pi Kappa Delta, a national speech honorary.
+Students may qualify for Pi Kappa Delta, a national speech and debate honorary.
 The forensics squad has earned national recognition.
 Credit is available for qualified students through the practicum program.

 KLC Radio.
 One of the largest campus activities, with a station staff of 40 to 60 students each semester.
 Staff members participate in all aspects of broadcasting, station management, and operations, including programming, production, news, and promotions.
-The station broadcasts 24 hours a day, seven days a week, at go.lclark.edu/klc.
-KLC is a cocurricular activity sponsored by the Department of Rhetoric and Media Studies.
-Credit is available to qualified students through the practicum program.
+The station broadcasts 24 hours a day, seven days a week, at college.lclark.edu/student_life/klc_radio.
+KLC is a cocurricular activity; credit is available to qualified students through the practicum program.

 Facilities

 Radio.
-Located in Templeton Campus Center, KLC Radio includes two fully equipped stereo studios, a newsroom, and offices.
-The station webcasts on and off campus.
+Located in the Fowler Student Center, KLC Radio includes two fully equipped stereo studios, a newsroom, and offices.
+The station webcasts on and off-campus.

 Video.
 Lewis & Clark's video production facility includes digital editing capabilities, computer graphics, portable cameras and recording equipment, and a multiple-camera production studio.
 Additional video recording systems are available on campus.